Xeeynamo/sotn-decomp/README.md

 1. Use [decomp.me](https://decomp.me/) with GCC 2.7.2 for PS1.
 Be aware that the repo is using GCC 2.6.x, so decomp.me will sometimes give a slightly different output.
 1. The “context” section of decomp.me, is provided by the cmd `SOURCE=src/st/wrp/6FD0.c make ctx.c` as mentionned in the how to decompile.
-1. Use [decomp-permuter](https://github.com/simonlindholm/decomp-permuter) to solve some mismatches
+1. Use [decomp-permuter](https://github.com/simonlindholm/decomp-permuter) to solve some mismatches.
-1. Use [this](https://github.com/mkst/sssv/wiki/Jump-Tables) and [this](https://github.com/pmret/papermario/wiki/GCC-2.8.1-Tips-and-Tricks) guide to understand how some compiler patterns work
+1. Use [this](https://github.com/mkst/sssv/wiki/Jump-Tables) and [this](https://github.com/pmret/papermario/wiki/GCC-2.8.1-Tips-and-Tricks) guide to understand how some compiler patterns work.
-1. Use the `#ifndef NON_MATCHING` if your code is logically equivalent but you cannot yet fully match it
+1. Use the `#ifndef NON_MATCHING` if your code is logically equivalent but you cannot yet fully match it.

 ## Resources: